 103 Pages Posted: 20 Jul 2013 Last revised: 14 Oct 2018

 Date Written: May 22, 2017

-I study deviations from the law of one price in Depositary Receipts using tick-by-tick data from the United States and 22 different home markets from 2001 to 2016.
+I study deviations from the law of one price in American Depositary Receipts (ADR) using tick-by-tick data from the United States and 22 different home markets from 2001 to 2016.
 Deviations persist, on average, 12 minutes, and mainly arise because of demand pressure.
-Exploiting institutional details that create exogenous variation in the impediments to arbitrage within and across days, I show that absolute price deviations predict illiquidity, contemporaneously and in the future.
+Exploiting institutional details that create exogenous variation in the impediments to arbitrage within and across days, I show that absolute price deviations predict illiquidity.
 Price deviations mainly predict the inventory costs component of the bid-ask spread.
-Thus, consistent with recent theory, these findings suggest that arbitrageurs tend to trade against demand pressure and thus enhance market integration and liquidity.
+Thus, consistent with recent theory, these findings suggest that arbitrageurs in the ADR market tend to trade against demand pressure and enhance market integration and liquidity.

 Keywords: arbitrage, liquidity, efficiency, fragmentation, market integration

 JEL Classification: G14, G15

 Suggested Citation: Suggested Citation